 Instead, we dedicate resources to making care more affordable.
-For example, every year the Westside Foundation gives away $50,000 in support to families with children with special needs that are struggling economically.
+For example, every year the Westside Foundation provides support to families with children with special needs that are struggling economically.
 You can apply quarterly.

 We work with a wide variety of insurance companies and HMO networks.
 We are always expanding our insurance network – click here to view the list of our currently accepted insurance companies.